Rhythm Analysis Series

 Software, clock, radio, microphone, computer, 2015

-Daily Echois a system that automatically records and plays on the radio program and repeats the command every hour, blending with the fluctuations and resonant frequencies in the space.
-The recorded broadcasting fades out while the new layer covering on time by time.
+Daily Echo is a system that automatically records and plays on the radio program and repeats the command every hour, blending with the fluctuations and resonant frequencies in space.
+The recorded broadcasting fades out while the new layer covers time by time.

 Daily Echo consists of a radio, a clock, and a microphone.
 The radio broadcasting program will be recorded and replayed in the next hour.
 In the meantime, the radio keeps broadcasting the current program, and so on.
-By repeating this process, each hour of the broadcasting from the radio mixed with others, but the further from the present time, the content will be more blurry and blended with fluctuations and resonant frequencies in space, like a ripple.
-The clock sound is the only unchanged sound that happened in the same minute every hour.
-However, the clock sound will finally immerse into space and fade away with time.
+By repeating this process, each hour of the broadcasting from the radio is mixed with others, but further from the present time, the content will be more blurry and blended with fluctuations and resonant frequencies in space, like a ripple.
+The clock is the only unchanged sound that happens in the same minute every hour.
+However, the clock sound will finally immerse into space and fade with time.
 The method indicates the sum of relations among sound objects, the listener, and the environment.
-This project extends the listening experience on-site by investigating the existence of the sound in space, transmitting through space, and fades with space.
+This project extends the listening experience on-site by investigating the existence of sound in space, transmitting through space, and fading with space.

 Time Concentrated